franktankbank/Randy/README.md

 # Randy

-Cross Platform tool that can generate many random things.
+A tool to generate many random numbers

 ## Badges